MouniriOuma/MyUniMap/README.md

 ## Feedback and Contributions

-Your feedback is invaluable to us!
+Your feedback is invaluable to me!
 If you have any suggestions, feature requests, or encounter any issues while using MyUniMap, please feel free to reach out to us.

 ## Contact Information